janetechinc/coding-challenge-backend/README.md

 needs to be further tuned or the product simply does not exist in the iheartjane database), no product id should be specified.

+### Notes

-We're looking for a modular and extensible architecture or pattern that can easily integrate other POS systems and provide a foundation for a scalable cloud-based solution.
+- We're looking for a modular and extensible architecture or pattern that can easily integrate other POS systems and provide a foundation for a scalable cloud-based solution.
 This as opposed to an ad-hoc script that does the job but only that specific job, i.e. ingest the provided `pos/products.json` file.
 In other words, pay particular attention to the design, code structure, techniques and tools used and don't spend too much time fine tuning low level code to match as many products as possible.
+- We use python and we'd love to see you use it too (only if you've use it in the past).
-We also do not expect you to use other major pieces of software such as pub/sub, streaming or storage systems.
-Python libraries that can be installed with a package manager such as pip are fine to use.
+- We do not expect you to use other major pieces of software such as pub/sub, streaming or storage systems.
+Libraries that can easily be installed with a package manager such as pip (for Python) are fine to use.
+- Your solution should be able to be run from the command line.
+Please include appropriate scripts and instructions for running your application and your tests, if any.

 If you have any questions, feel free to contact your sponsor at Jane.
 Good luck and have fun!